tapeworm/freepops/buildfactory/osx/README-osx.txt

 aforementioned path; if you use Mac OS X Tiger you will have to copy the freepopsd.plist file, otherwise you'll copy the other two.
-In freepopsd.plist you will have to change every occurrence of /Applications/FreePOPs with the real path where you've installed FreePOPs; if you use Mac OS X Jaguar you will have to change the line that says "DIR=" (in the file named FreePOPs) by adding the path FreePOPs is installed into after the equals sign (for example /Applications/FreePOPs).
+In freepopsd.plist you will have to change every occurrence of /Applications/FreePOPs with the real path where you've installed FreePOPs; if you use Mac OS X Panther or Jaguar you will have to change the line that says "DIR=" (in the file named FreePOPs) by adding the path FreePOPs is installed into after the equals sign (for example /Applications/FreePOPs).

 If you want to run FreePOPs only manually you will have to delete the files in the /Library/StartupItems directory (or freepopsd.plist in